retrofit-lab/ashrae-1836-rp-categorization/README.md

 ### Results

 #### Tagged and untagged EEMs
-The script then exports five CSV files:
+The script then exports six CSV files:
 - `sheet-1-tagged-eems`: Tagged EEMs from the sample along with their original and new categorizations
 - `sheet-2-untagged-eems`: Untagged EEMs from the sample along with their original categorizations
 - `sheet-3-top-tags`: Most frequently occurring tagged terms from the sample along with their counts
 - `sheet-4-untagged-words`: Most frequently occurring un-tagged terms from the sample along with their counts
 - `sheet-5-untagged-bigrams`: Most frequently occurring un-tagged bigrams from the sample along with their counts
+- `sheet-6-ground-truth-matching`: Comparison of automatically and manually assigned categorizations for each EEM in the sample

 To illustrate the results, the first five EEMs from `sheet-1-tagged-eems` are shown below.
 If multiple tags are present in the EEM, each tag gets its own row in the re-categorized list.

 | eem_id|document |cat_lev1    |cat_lev2     |eem_name                           |tags    |type       |uni_code |uni_level_1             |uni_level_2       |uni_level_3       |